35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 There are three arguments against this.
 First, the viability assessment is based on assumptions, many questionable, and overall is just a snapshot taken at a particularly inauspicious moment of a decades long scheme.
 BL in 2019 agreed to deliver 35% affordable housing, even though the viability assessment of the time said only 11% was viable \[REF].
 Now their tune has changed - 3% is all that is viable and they are only comitting to 9% after the hefty gift of a grant of £xxxm \[REF- GLA Stage 3, 2ii].

 It must be remembered as well that an 'unviable' scheme is not an necessarily an unprofitable scheme.
 The developer themselves set the level of profit that turns an unviable scheme into a viable one.
 The GLA say that  they unable to say, in cash terms how much this might be  \[REF].
 In percentage terms it will be 15% IRR, (Internal Rate of Return), a conveniently obscure measure of profit, favoured by developers.
+The draft financial viability assessment attached to the approved permission gives the scheme £445.37m at 7.56% IRR, which by the roughest of estimates indicates that the treshold for viability, and for any more affordable housing will be nearly £1bn.

-This is a change from the previously agreed 16% GDV (GDV) the lay person.
+There is also the is is a change from measuring profit by GDV to by IRR.the previously agreed 16% GDV (GDV) the lay person.

 Second, it is up to the decision maker how much weight to give viability assessments - NPPF